ramoncardena/rexin-frontend/README.md

        └── es
 ```

-In the application you shoud use withNamespaces() HOC to pass the t function as a prop and then use it to get the transalated strings like this:
+In the application you shoud use withTranslation() HOC to pass the t function as a prop and then use it to get the transalated strings like this:

 ```
 const {t} = this.props